-This dataset contains data from 84 participants, collected in two settings: in
+This dataset contains data from 82 participants, collected in two settings: in

 the lab, and at home.
+25 participants completed trials both at home and in the

 The data collected at home consists of multiple sessions performed over several